TUBS-ISF/MibTeX/README.md

 MibTeX is implemented in Java and comes as an Eclipse/Maven project.
 Install and run it with `./MibTeX.sh` (Maven required).
-As MibTeX requires numerous paths on your local system there are two ways to specify those settings: as command-line parameters or by a configuration file.
-Of those two options, we recommend the configuration file.
+As MibTeX requires numerous paths on your local system there are two ways to specify those settings by a configuration file.

-### Option 1: Configuration File (recommended)
 Create a configuration file (by default, `options.ini` in the root directory) specifying the required paths:
 ```
 [options]